 Where can I purchase food and supplies (cleaning, medical, housing)?

-There are several food options on campus.
-There are also several stores to the north and south of campus.
-Additionally, residents can purchase many items on-line and have them shipped to campus.
+There are several food options on campus, including the Housing Pizza Café and the on-campus Cafeteria.
+There are also several stores to the north and south of campus including a nearby QFC and Shell Convenience store.
+Additionally, residents can purchase many items online and have them shipped to campus.

 What is the laundry access like, and how much will it be?

 Laundry is located on first floor, just past the Housing front desk.
 Laundry is $1.50 per load and students may pay with either quarters or via the PayRange app.

 Will I be issued a special parking permit for 24/7 parking?
 Is there a special lot for residents?

 Students should contact the Parking office to get a parking permit.
 Residents will not have a special parking permit.
 Residents can park in any student parking lot.
 Residents are not permitted to park in lot 9.